AtSourav/L2-vs-L1-vs-CB-loss-in-deep-CNN-based-AE-on-cifar10/README.md

 ## Results:

 Between the reconstructions from the network trained w.r.t.
 L2 loss and that trained w.r.t.
-CB loss, the former set has brighter colours and the latter set appears more washed out, however the reconstructed images in the latter case appear to be a little less blurry than the former set.
+CB loss, the latter set has brighter colours (almost too bright) and very sharp contrast.

-The results using L1 loss appear to be the worst as the reconstructed images are even more blurry than the ones corresponding to L2 loss although the colours are bright.
+The results using L1 loss appear to be the worst as the reconstructed images are even more blurry than the ones corresponding to L2 loss although the colours are okay.